 - Navigate to Policies > Policy List.

-- In the Security Settings to enforce pull-down, select a security setting that includes the Block for ZeroFOX setting.
+- In the Security Settings pull-down, select a security setting that includes the ThreatConnect setting.

 Reporting on ZeroFOX Security Events

-The ZeroFOX Destination List is one of the security categories you can report on.
+The ZeroFOX Destination List is one of the security categories lists you can report on.
 Most or all of the reports use the Security Categories as a filter.
-For instance, to see the activity for website addresses that were blocked by the ZeroFOX Destination List, navigate to Reporting > Activity Search.
-Apply a filter to only show the Security Category for ZeroFOX and then click Run Report to see the activity for the time period selected in the report.
+For instance, you can filter security categories to only show ZeroFOX related activity.

 The Umbrella Admin Audit log includes events from your ZeroFOX account as it adds domains to the destination list.

 The Umbrella Admin Audit log can be found at Reporting > Admin Audit Log.
 In order to report on when a domain was added, filter to only include ZeroFOX changes by applying a filter to Identities & Settings for the ZeroFox Destination List.

 Once you run the report, you should see a list of the changes made when the ZeroFOX Destination List was added to from the integration.